oroinc/documentation/user_guide/multi_channel_overview.rst

   This way, all the information that belongs to a specific customer identity record is bound to it.

 - Each customer identity record must be assigned to a specific record of the :ref:`Account <user-guide-accounts>` entity.
-One account may contain information of several customer identity records, regardless of their channels.
+One account may contain information from several customer identity records, regardless of their channels.

-  This way, account can be used to create a 360-degree view of customer data for a person, group of people, company or group of companies, whether related to their activity in different shops and on-line or received from any other channel.
+  This way, the account can be used to create a 360-degree view of customer data for a person, group of people, company or group of companies, whether related to their activity in different shops and on-line or received from any other channel.